W

 This species belongs to the class Actinopterygii within the order Acipenseriformes and the family Acipenseridae.
 Any of the 27 species of fish within this family may go by the common name sturgeon.
 The white sturgeon’s genus, Acipenser, is the largest of its order, containing 17 species of fish.
 The other three genera are Huso, Scaphirhynchus, and Pseudoscaphirhynchus.

-White sturgeon are not predominately white as their name suggests.
-Rather, their dorsal region (upper body) is greyish or brownish while their ventral region (underside) is white.
+White sturgeon are not predominantly white, as their name suggests.
+Rather, their dorsal region (upper body) is greyish or brownish, while their ventral region (underside) is white.
 Their fins are grey and include the dorsal, anal, pelvic, and pectoral fins.
-Instead of scales, they have two rows of four to eight scutes (bony plates).
+Instead of scales, they have five rows of bony plates called scutes — one dorsal, two lateral, and two ventral — running along their bodies.
 Four barbels around their mouths help them sense prey in the water.

 Though this fish appears sharklike, it is not closely related to sharks.
 The misconception often arises because of its heterocercal tail, which is a caudal fin with a longer top lobe than bottom lobe.
 Though it has a large mouth, it has no teeth, relying on suction to entrap its prey.

-Adult white sturgeon typically weigh between 990 pounds to 1,500 pounds.
+Adult white sturgeon typically weigh between 990 and 1,500 pounds.
 They range in size from five to 14 feet in length once they reach sexual maturity.
-However, the longest individual ever caught was just over 20 feet long while the heaviest weighed just shy of 1,800 pounds.
+However, the longest individual ever caught was just over 20 feet long, while the heaviest weighed just shy of 1,800 pounds.

 White sturgeon in the Columbia River